sameer-j/react-tic-tac-toe/README.md

   - [ ] When someone wins, highlight the three squares that caused the win.
   - [ ] When no one wins, display a message about the result being a draw.
 - [ ] Themefy using Context API
-- [ ] Convert to functional componets and state mgmt using hooks, branch out for class components
+- [ ] Convert to functional components and state mgmt using hooks, branch out for class components
 - [x] Deploy to gh pages

 Other ideas (may be crazy):